The End of Heartache: Composition

-The album was produced by the band’s guitarist Adam Dutkiewicz, who played a key part in shaping their sound.
-Recorded between 2003 and early 2004 at Zing Studios in Massachusetts, the band aimed to refine their blend of aggressive metalcore with more melodic and accessible songwriting, which helped them break through to a wider audience.
+With this album the band aimed to refine their blend of aggressive metalcore with more melodic and accessible songwriting, which helped them break through to a wider audience.
 With Howard Jones’ mix of harsh screams and powerful clean singing expanded the band’s sonic range.
-Dutkiewicz pushed the band to be perfectionist in a 2018 interview Joel Stroetzel stated “The End of Heartache was a whole different thing.
-We’d double every guitar, and everything had to be perfectly in tune.”
+Dutkiewicz pushed the band to be perfectionist, in a 2018 interview Joel Stroetzel stated "The End of Heartache was a whole different thing.
+We’d double every guitar, and everything had to be perfectly in tune." in a separate interview he added "he came down pretty hard on all of us, I had a couple of nights when we kept having to do a part over and over again and I was just like, What are you talking about that take was awesome."

-Jones’ lyrical approach introduced a more introspective and emotionally resonant tone than previous records, which helped broaden the band’s appeal and emotional range. former singer Jesse Leach provided additional vocals on the songs "Take This Oath" and "Irreversal."
+Jones’ lyrical approach introduced a more introspective and emotionally resonant tone than previous records, which helped broaden the band’s appeal and emotional range. former singer Jesse Leach provided additional vocals on the songs "Take This Oath" and "Irreversal".
+Jones admitted that he was extremely nervous while making the album and the comparisons that would be made between him and Leach.
+Throughout the writing process Jones initially had trouble coming up with lyrics, however Dutkiewicz noted that any melody or arrangement idea he gave him Jones would fit it perfectly.